Trump urges states to consider opening schools before summer

 “I think you’ll see a lot of schools open up even if it’s for a very short period of time,” he said.
 “In terms of what this vicious virus goes after, young people seem to do very well.
 Young people seem to do very well so I know that there are some governors that aren’t necessarily ready to open up states, but they may be ready to open up the school systems.”

-Schools across the nation have closed during the pandemic, and dozens of states have ordered their schools to remain closed through the rest of this academic year.
+Schools across the nation have closed during the coronavirus pandemic, and dozens of states have ordered their schools to remain closed through the rest of this academic year.
 Only a few have publicly discussed earlier openings, including Montana, which says school districts can resume classroom instruction on May 7.

 In many districts, officials have said it’s still unclear whether students will be able to return to the classroom by next fall.
 And even if they do, many are planning for social distancing measures that could make school look radically different from the past.

-Note: This story has been corrected to show later during Trump’s call with governors, Colorado Gov. Jared Polis said some of his state’s schools hoped to reopen for small groups of students.